raphiniert/AnarchismAndGender/README.md

 # Anarchism and gender

-This project provides a tool to analyse short text corpora, namely historical Austrian newspaper articles.
+This project is a tool to analyse short text corpora, namely historical Austrian newspaper articles.
 Newspapers are, amongst other file formats, available as text files via the ANNO tool (see http://anno.onb.ac.at) provided by the Austrian National Library.
 The project is part of an undergraduate